 Finally, after establishing the characteristics of the space and its function, have a look around!
 Are there any pieces, such as furniture, window finishes, or other fixtures, that will stay in the room?
 Maybe the client inherited a mustard-yellow midcentury chair.
 Or you’re working on a bathroom with gold fixtures.
 These elements will help you finalize your choice of wall treatment or wallpaper to avoid overwhelming the space.

 We’ve talked about textures a little bit.
-You’re likely aware there are a few kinds of wallpaper.
+And you’re likely aware there are a few kinds of wallpaper.
 But what are the different kinds?
 Let’s run through a few of the most common types…

 Traditional wallpaper is the most common type of wallpaper.
 It’s primarily made of cellulose, which is environmentally-friendly and allows walls to breathe.
 This quality makes it great for bedrooms, children’s bedrooms, and dining rooms.
 You don’t want these rooms getting stuffy!
 On the downside, traditional wallpaper can be tricky to apply and may fade in the sun (so avoid rooms with lots of concentrated natural light)!